ArminKleinert/Lyra/README.md

 global-env!| 0   | Like env!, but ignores the local environment.
 Also unsafe. time!    | 0     | Get the current time in seconds as a floating point number.

-Untested: sprint!, sread!, slurp!, spit!, env!
+Untested: sprint!, sread!, slurp!, spit!, env!, set-car!, set-cdr!

 Core functions:
 Function | Arity | Description